olezim/writeups/tryhackme/overpass/readme.md

     }
 }
 ```
-As you can see, the `onLoad()` function registers an event-listener for the login-form.
+As you can see, the `onLoad()` function registers an event-listener for the login form.
 When someone tries to log in, the related function gets executed, calling `login()`, which is vulnerable.
 Why?
 Because of the following lines:
 ```
  if (statusOrCookie === "Incorrect credentials") {
         loginStatus.textContent = "Incorrect Credentials"